-- 1. Just before the Easter holiday an email is sent to all families on the waiting list whose children are eligible for the following September intake, asking if they are still interested; if yes, asking them which of our options they would prefer and why, and to confirm their eligibility code for a 15-hour place for 2-year olds, or a 30-hour place for 3-year olds. - 2.
+- 1. In the Spring term an email is sent to all families on the waiting list whose children are eligible for the following September intake, asking if they are still interested.
+We ask families who are interested which of our options they prefer and why.
+We ask families who are eligible for free 15 or 30-hour funding to confirm their eligibility code by a deadline. - 2.
 When we have received all the replies, the admissions criteria are applied to the list of requests, places are allocated and offer emails are sent out.
 Parents'/carers' requests for a preferred session are granted wherever possible. - 3.
-When families have accepted our offers, they are directed to become familiar with our website, which contains information about our practices and procedures; we ask them to fill out our Admissions Form, which asks for the admin information we will need to take care of their child, and our All About Me form, which helps us get to know the child and their family. - 4.
+When families have accepted our offers, they are directed to become familiar with our website, which contains information about our practices and procedures.
+We ask them to fill out two forms: - a. our online Family Information Form.
+This asks for the admin information we will need to take care of their child - b. our All About Me form.
+This form helps us get to know the child and their family. - 4.
 Parents/Carers must book to attend three settling in visits.
-Two of these three visits normally happen in the summer term before the child starts at the Nursery School, with the third at the start of the Autumn the term.
-For children starting Daycare, all 3 visits happen before the summer holiday so that they can start as soon as possible in September. - At this point they will receive an email with links to Getting Along Together, Listening to Learn, our Curricular Goals, term dates and our settling in, safeguarding and e-safety guidance - During one of the visits, families complete paperwork, including providing the child's identity documents.
-They are also introduced to their child's key person, with whom they discuss the All About Me form, talk about how the Nursery Schools work, raise any concerns, answer any questions and begin to build a positive relationship. - During the third visit, families are given their start date.
+Two of these three visits normally happen in the summer term before the child starts at the Nursery School.
+The third usually happens at the start of the Autumn the term.
+For children starting Daycare, all 3 visits happen before the summer holiday so that they can start as soon as possible in September. - At this point parents/carers will receive an email with links to Getting Along Together, Listening to Learn, our Curricular Goals, term dates, and our settling in, safeguarding and e-safety guidance - During one of the visits, families complete paperwork, including providing the child's identity documents.
+They are also introduced to their child's key person, with whom they discuss the All About Me form, talk about how the Nursery Schools work, raise any concerns, answer any questions, and begin to build a positive relationship. - During the third visit, families are given their start date.